Adeesha12/SOLID/README.md

 20
 ```

-no there is a issue becasue anyone can change the attribute of class
+now there is a issue because anyone can change the attribute of class
 pine.height = 50 or pine.height = "mom" like this so we need to stop that

 ```python